liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 ---
-title: If you are a soccer coach, you need to know this!
+title: If you coach any soccer team, you might want to know this!
-description: These days, it's all about moneyball and the marginal gains, so how can you use data to decide what to prioritise?
+description: These days, it's all about moneyball and marginal gains at the elite level but how can YOU use data to decide what to prioritise?
 date: 2020-05-06
 tags:
   - data visualization